Dev-Dominic/Lab-Registrar/docs/controllers.md

 **Resolve**

-1. Call parent class *Resolve* definition (Passing requestID)
+1. Use *Check State* to determine if request is in a resolvable state
+2. Query for SwapRequest using requestID
-2. Create new TemporarySwap instance, passing:
+3. Create new TemporarySwap instance, passing:
     * labtechID
     * counterTimeSlotID
-3. Create new TemporarySwap instance, passing:
+4. Create new TemporarySwap instance, passing:
     * counterlabtechID
     * requestTimeSlotID
-4. Add both TemporarySwap instances to database and commit changes
+5. Add both TemporarySwap instances to database and commit changes

 **Request Swap**